zena3/dnb-tutorials/README.rst

 Here is what the package contains:

 * Tutorial Solvency 2 data.
 Application of some powerful machine learning algorithms using the public Solvency 2 data of all Dutch insurance undertakings.
 The Solvency 2 data of individual insurance undertakings are published yearly by the Statistics department of DNB.
 The data represents the financial and solvency situation of each insurance undertaking at the end of each year.|
+* Tutorial ruleminer package.
+This packages enables you to automatically generate rules from arbitrary datasets and calculate a number of metrics.
+The tutorial shows how it works.
 * Tutorial data-patterns package.
-Introduction to the use of the data-pattern package.
+Introduction to the use of the data-pattern package (an earlier version of rulemine).
-* Tutorial ruleminer package.
-Introduction to the use of the ruleminer package.
 * Tutorial nafigator package.
+This tutorial gives an introduction to the use of NLP Annotation Format, the format that we use to store (intermediate) results from our projects with Natural Language Processing.

+If you have any questions in relation to these packages and tutorials, please contact w.j.willemse@dnb.nl

 Installation
 ------------